 In B2B companies- see who your final consumer is in the supply chain, and what could they need.
 Could I help my client to make a better end product?
 If so, you would be a more attractive partner in your field.

-As promised, next week we are going to continue with the WHAT and HOW of customer focus, I am already very excited!
+Next week we are going to continue with the WHAT and HOW of customer focus, looking forward to it!

 In the meanwhile, come and comment: what do you think about the changes in customer expectations?
 Who is your customer?
 What is your challenge?